Moja Love

-Moja Love is a South African digital satellite television general entertainment channel produced by Nsizwa Ginger Media Network for DStv.
+Moja Love is a South African digital satellite television general entertainment channel produced by Siyaya Media Network for DStv.
 It is a female-skewed channel geared towards content that showcases various forms of love.

 History

-The launch of this channels comes just after Siyaya TV, a 100% black-owned company, received a pay-TV licence from the broadcasting regulator ICASA but failed to start its own pay-TV service, thus, they instead focused on creating channels for DStv.
+The launch of this channel comes just after Siyaya TV, a 100% black-owned company, received a pay-TV licence from the broadcasting regulator ICASA but failed to start its own pay-TV service, thus, they instead focused on creating channels for DStv.
 Initially, Siyaya TV previously secured exclusive broadcasting rights to the Premier Soccer League, which were later resold to the SABC.